These awards are open to comedy shows – please see the details of each award for entry specifics and sub-genres.

 Dave's Joke of the Fringe

-Established in 1981 the UK’s premier Awards are now in their 39th year.
-There are three awards:
+Established in 1981 the UK’s premier awards are now in their 40th year.
+There are two awards:

 Best Comic / Comedy Show: For the funniest, most outstanding, up-and-coming comic / comedy show / act at the Edinburgh Festival Fringe.
 The prize is £10,000.